 The village is closely followiing the government advice concerning its response to Corona Virus.

-The current advice involving social distancing means that most organisations and buildings are closed.
+The current advice involving social distancing means that many organisations and buildings are closed.

-It has been decided not to hold any coffee mornings in the near future but this will be reconsidered at the beginning of 2021.
+It has been decided not to hold any coffee mornings in the near future but this will be reconsidered during 2021.

 The Council has welcomed two new members, Alan Connor and Joanne Bateman, so the council now has its full complement of councillors

 In this year of the Covid pandemic and in spite of lockdown, the council has continued to hold meetings- initially through e-mail and phone contact and later face to face meetings following covid guidance and with safety measures in place.